Ckenen/GRCh38_HG001_SNP_Indel/README.md

 ![Schema](images/igv_error_info.png)

-In addition to this, v4.2.1 does not include variant calls for chrX, but v3.3.2 includes (see below), v4.2.1 contains more variant calls in autosome than v3.3.2 (see `jupyter.ipynb`).
-Therefore, we merged the autosome variant calls from v4.2.1 and the chrX variant calls from v3.3.2 together to generate a more comprehensive variant calls for HG001.
+In addition to this, v4.2.1 does not include variant calls for chrX, but v3.3.2 includes (see below), v4.2.1 contains more variant calls in autosomal chromosomes than v3.3.2 (see `jupyter.ipynb`).
+Therefore, we merged the autosomal variant calls from v4.2.1 and the chrX variant calls from v3.3.2 together to generate a more comprehensive variant calls for HG001.

     $ zcat data/HG001_GRCh38_1_22_v4.2.1_benchmark_hifiasm_v11_phasetransfer.vcf.gz | grep -v '#' | awk '{print $1}' | sort | uniq -c
     307854 chr1